K. DiResta Design, Inc

 From 1999 to 2003, Kathleen worked out of her east village gallery space in New York City, DiResta Gallery.
 The gallery space featured jewelry and photography by Kathleen and furniture by her brother Jimmy.
 Currently, runs her retail store, K. DiResta Collective, which features her work, as well as other artisans, in Sea Cliff, New York.

-In addition to being featured in many magazines, such as Lapidary Journal, Modern Bride, Crafts Report, Lucky, and Womens' Wear Daily, her work has been included in: Modern Jewelry from Modular Parts, 500 Earrings, 500 Wedding Rings, and The Best of America Jewelry Artists and Artisans, Volume 1.
+In addition to being featured in many magazines, her work has been included in books: Modern Jewelry from Modular Parts, 500 Earrings, 500 Wedding Rings, and The Best of America Jewelry Artists and Artisans, Volume 1.

-This rare mixture of artistic talent, magnificent craftsmanship and enthusiasm makes a visit to Kathleen a must.
-It is jewelry that needs to be experienced.
+This rare mixture of artistic talent, magnificent craftsmanship and enthusiasm makes a visit to KD Collective a must.
+Jewelry that needs to be experienced.